simlun/transit-home-display/NET/README.md

 Usage
 -----

-(Current development status: 1-2 are implemented)
+(Current development status: 1-2 and 4-5 are implemented)

 1. Read from the `PING` registry and get a `PONG` response to see that the device is fundamentally working.